 Under the guidance and direction of Extension agents, individuals complete a 40-hour training program, pass an examination, and complete at least a 40-hour internship to become certified Master Gardener volunteers.
 To remain active in the program, volunteers must complete a minimum of 20 hours of volunteer service and a minimum of 10 hours of continuing education each year.
+There are many opportunities for volunteering.
+These include: maintaining individual gardens, pruning shrubs, readying beds for planting, pulling up plants for sale at the annual plant sales, potting plants, answering questions from the gardening Info Line, photographing flowers and other plants, writing for the website, etc.

 Join the EMGVs of Pitt County!